-Day 1 ~ Arrive in San José, Costa Rica
+Jan 15 ~ Arrive in San José, Costa Rica

-Arrive in San José by this evening for an overnight at your hotel, located on ten acres of beautiful gardens that attract a multitude of birds including some you might not see on other parts of the trip!
+Arrive in San José for an overnight at your hotel, located on ten acres of beautiful gardens that attract a multitude of birds including some you might not see on other parts of the trip!

-Day 2-3 ~ Savegre River Valley
+Jan 16-17 ~ Savegre River Valley

-Enter the misty, highland cloud forests in the Talamanca Mountains and the Savegre River Valley where you will look for numerous species of flora and fauna.
-The jewel of these forests is the resplendent quetzal, considered by some, to be the most beautiful bird in Central America.
-You will also bird watch on the Savegre Hotel's private 400-hectare nature reserve, visiting bird feeding stations and walking through gardens, along trails in the forest, and along the Savegre River.
+Enter the misty highland cloud forests in the Talamanca Mountains and the Savegre River Valley to look for numerous species of flora and fauna.
+The jewel of these forests is the resplendent quetzal, considered by some to be the most beautiful bird in Central America.
+You'll also bird watch on the Savegre Hotel's private 400-hectare nature reserve, visiting hummingbird feeding stations and walking through gardens, along trails in the forest, and along the Savegre River.